 Table of Contents

 We often talk about supply chain software and its role in improving logistics procedures.
-Two tools that take the spotlight are Freight Management Software (FMS) and Transport Management Systems (TMS).
+Two tools that take the spotlight within the broader supply chain management strategy are Freight Management Software (FMS) and Transport Management Systems (TMS).

 Comparing Freight Management Systems vs. Transport Management Systems

-Let’s start with what they both do: An FMS and TMS can improve transportation efficiency and profitability.
+Let’s start with what they both do: A Transportation Management System (TMS) plays a critical role in managing logistics operations effectively, while an FMS can improve transportation efficiency and profitability.
 When used together, they help businesses fulfill their transportation and logistics needs.

 Freight Management Software